bddjr/tinyhmacmd5/README.md

 md5(Uint8Array.of(1, 2, 3), null, true)
 ```

-`ArrayBuffer` must be wrapped in a `Uint8Array` before input; otherwise, it produces an incorrect MD5 hash.
+`ArrayBuffer` must be wrapped in a `Uint8Array` before use as input;
+otherwise, it will return an incorrect MD5 hash.

 ```js
 let data = new ArrayBuffer(8)